johanesalxd/spark-hybrid-compute/pyflink-dataproc-demo/DEPLOYMENT-PATTERNS.md

 - Need orchestration
 - Enterprise requirements

-This guide should help you choose the right deployment pattern for your PyFlink workloads on DataProc.
+This guide should help you choose the right deployment pattern for your PyFlink workloads on Dataproc.